henriham/henriham/README.md

 ## Hello there 👋
+My name is Henri Hämynen and I am a student at Lab uni

 <!--
 **henriham/henriham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.